ropenta/alphabet-graph-challenge/README.md

 ## Running this program:
 You can type `make` followed by the command you'd like to run
-* For example, `make run` builds a `program` executable, runs it, and prints out output
+* For example, `make run inputText=test/input.txt` builds a `program` executable, runs it, and prints out output
+    * the `inputText` value can be any input file with a valid set of words (separated by newlines)
 * Running `make test` runs the suite of unit tests defined in ChallengeTest.cpp
 * Running `make clean` removes the executables created by the `program` and `test` commands.
 You should run this after each command to ensure you are using the latest code.